skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Connected automated vehicle cooperative control with a deep reinforcement learning approach in a mixed traffic environment Centralized vehicle trajectory planning on general platoon sorting problem with multi-vehicle lane changing(partc 2023)
 ### Decentralized with Coordination: This allows the vehicles to directly communicate with all neighboring vehicles having access to local knowledge aiming to plan maneuvers.
+ Lane change scheduling for connected and autonomous vehicles(partc 2023)

  Connected and automated vehicle distributed control for on-ramp merging scenario: A virtual rotation approach Distributed model predictive control for heterogeneous vehicle platoon with unknown input of leading vehicle(partc 2023) A platoon-based cooperative optimal control for connected autonomous vehicles at highway on-ramps under heavy traffic(partc 2023)